When it comes to my perimenopausal clients, I don’t like to focus on weight loss.

 What To Do To Optimize Perimenopausal Health and Get The Side Effect of Perimenopausal Weight Loss?

-Recognize that weight loss is a warning signal for a deeper hormonal imbalance.
+Recognize that weight loss resistance is a warning signal for a deeper hormonal imbalance.

 When women gain abdominal weight, that is a specific sign that their blood sugar balance and insulin levels are off, and that their estrogen levels are decreasing (Davis, et al., 2012).

-Implementing lifestyle strategies that optimize estrogen levels, improve insulin sensitivity, and stabilize blood sugar are key to abdominal fat loss in perimenopause.
+Implementing lifestyle strategies that increase estrogen, improve insulin sensitivity, and stabilize blood sugar are key to abdominal fat loss in perimenopause.

 How to Optimize Estrogen Levels in Perimenopause